gorodnichy/proceedings/README.md

-# Proceedings of workshops and conferences chaired by [Dr. Dmitry Gorodnichy](https://www.gorodnichy.ca) - Archived
+# Proceedings of workshops chaired by [Dr. Dmitry Gorodnichy](https://www.gorodnichy.ca) - Archived

-## FPiV'04: The First IEEE Workshop on Face Processing in Video -
-June 28, 2004, Washington, D.C., USA
+## FPiV'04: The First IEEE Workshop on Face Processing in Video - June 28, 2004, Washington, D.C., USA

 In conjunction with
 IEEE International Conference on Computer Vision and Pattern Recognition (CVPR'04)